surbhinahata/Demultiplex/Assignment-the-first/Answers.md

        ![](Index2.png)
        ![](Read1.png)
        ![](Read2.png)
-    3. Q scores can reveal how much of the data from a given run is usable in resequencing or assembly experiment.
+    2. Q scores can reveal how much of the data from a given run is usable in resequencing or assembly experiment.
 Sequencing data with lower    quality scores can result in significant portion of the reads being unusable, resulting in wasted time and expense.
 When sequencing              quality reaches Q30, virtually all of the reads will be perfect, with no errors or ambiguities.
-This is why Q30 is considered a benchmark for quality in next-generation sequencing (NGS) source - https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/quality-scores.html Hence cutoff should be at Q30 for the biological sequencing read.
-However,
+This is why Q30 is considered a benchmark for quality in next-generation sequencing (NGS) source - https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/quality-scores.html Hence cutoff should be at Q30 for the biological sequencing read and index.
+However, I wonder if cutoff for indexes could be at Q20 (99% accuracy) since we already know the index sequence and we could then go back and make an algroithm that changes all the inaccurate reads into known reads.
+The cut off that I'll use is for all the bases and not individual base location, so Q30 is the cut off for all bases in R1,R2,R3 and R4.

-    4. Read 2/index 1: 3976613
+    3. Read 2/index 1: 3976613

        zcat /projects/bgmp/shared/2017_sequencing/1294_S1_L008_R2_001.fastq.gz | sed -n '2~4p' | grep -E "(N)" | wc -l